TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 ### 3. How Do They Work?

-For the case of Dagger.io and Earthly, both of them use Buildkit behind the scence and having same approach and only just slightly different in the declaration way:
+Both Dagger.io and Earthly use Buildkit behind the scence and having the same approach and only just slightly different in the configuration way:

 - Dagger.io uses Go/TS/Python to declare the steps/functions
 - Earthly uses its own declarative way which is really easy to catch on (They